 - Firewalls/Secure Gateways

 A secure gateway, often called a firewall, blocks or filters access between two networks, often between a private network and a larger more public networks such as the Internet or public switched network (i.e., the phone system).
 For telecommuting, the trick is to decide what to make available to telecommuting employees using public networks, what degree to ensure that only authorized users can get to the internal network, and how to ensure that the secure gateway works properly.
 If possible, it can be more secure to put all the resources needed by telecommuting employees outside of a secure gateway.
 However, this is only possible if employees do not need access to corporate databases.
 For example, employees may only need to send reports in or access public databases, such as product/sales information or government forms.
 However, most telecommuting employees will need more access.
-For traveling employees, this may be limited to needing email.
-There are many firewall implementations that use a email proxy to allow access to the files on a protected system without having to directly access that system.
+For travelling employees, this may be limited to needing email.
+There are many firewall implementations that use an email proxy to allow access to the files on a protected system without having to directly access that system.
 Once again, many telecommuting employees will need more access.
 They need access to internal resources.
 The employees may need to use a variety of resources such as LAN applications, mainframe applications, run client software, use TCP/IP services.
 A secure gateway, or series of gateways, can be used to divide internal resources based on access need of telecommuters.
-For example, computers with high-risk organizational data (such as proprietary business plans) may be separated by router from systems with a lower level of risk.
+For example, computers with high-risk organizational data (such as proprietary business plans) may be separated by the router from systems with a lower level of risk.